- What is SAML/Single Sign-On?

 - The ProntoForms username could be "firstname.lastname@example.org", and the IdP username could be "johndoe".

 In the SSO configuration, a "username suffix" can be defined so that the ProntoForms and IdP usernames can be matched.
 In the second example above, the username suffix would be "@yourcompany.com".

 3. Setting up a user to use Single Sign-On

 Set up users as "Must use Corporate SSO" to ensure they can only log in with SSO, and to tailor their experience for this kind of login.

 - As a team admin, mouse over your name in the top right of the screen.
 Select Team Settings.

 - Enter the Security Settings tab on the following page.

-- Set up the team's SAML Configuration as detailed below.
+- Set up the team's Single Sign-On settings as detailed below.

 This is the team domain that users can enter on the ProntoForms login page when using single sign-on.
 For example, <companyname>.

 Usernames of ProntoForms users on a SAML-enabled team must match the usernames on the team's IdP.